9 Sales Productivity Tips to Blast Through Sales Deficiency

 - How to teach their reps to batch less time-sensitive activities into blocks of dead time at the end of their days

-Accomplishing either of these important feats begins with flearning how to identify which activities can be automated, outsourced or batched in the first place.
+Accomplishing these begins with learning how to identify which activities can be automated, outsourced, or batched in the first place.
+Here’s how:

 When it comes to determining which tasks your reps should automate in the name of sales productivity, begin by categorizing the activity from one of the classifications in the image above—does it fall under planning, administration, or order processing?
-Those are low-hanging fruit to search for automation solutions.
+Those are low-hanging fruits to searching for automation solutions.

-Much of your automation ability will be determined by the CRM you choose to use—and it pays dividends to invest in one (like Close) that already has intelligent automations like call logging, call automation, and automated email follow up sequences built directly into the product.
+Much of your automation ability will be determined by the CRM you choose—and it pays dividends to invest in one (like Close) that already has intelligent automation like call logging, call automation, and automated email follow-up workflows built directly into the product.